Professor Deborah Dixon

 Academics across the physical and social sciences, and the arts and humanities, are increasingly urged to ‘face the future.’
 While the debate on whether or not the Anthropocene constitutes a new Geological epoch is ongoing, in practical planning terms mitigation, adaptation and resilience have all been offered as key to how future generations live with the Anthropocene, a planet-wide condition wherein carbon capitalism has reshaped the ‘building blocks’ of Nature, from mined geologic strata to warming skies and acidified oceans; where the finitude of resources and species, including humanity itself, looms large; where environmental management has become allied with a ‘securing’ of ecosystems alongside trade and territories; where planning the future has become a matter of anticipating crisis after crisis; and where new futures built around care and responsibility are imagined.
 The Anthropocene is a vast reconfiguration not only of the climate, oceans and strata of the Earth, but of bodies, genomes and human ways of living also.

-If you are interested in pursuing a PhD about, as well as in the midst of, some of these challenges, please get in touch!
+If you are interested in pursuing a PhD or MSc by Research about, as well as in the midst of, some of these challenges, please get in touch!

 L726 - Tasteful Trade?
 Coffee Cultures and More-Than-Human Geographies